 2.0.1 The fence design shall allow for thermal movement of 1/4 inch per 30 feet of fence, minimum.
 The fence design shall account for the differential thermal expansion characteristics of the fence and concrete to which it is mounted.

-2.0.2 Bent connection plates shall be furnished for mounting posts to top of concrete.
-Bent connection plate anchors shall be resin anchored into the concrete as shown on the plans.
+2.0.2 Base plates shall be furnished for mounting posts to top of concrete.
+Base plate anchors shall be cast into the concrete as shown on the plans.

 2.1 Materials.
 Decorative fence system products shall meet or exceed the following requirements.